-Our experts have years of experience bringing professional negligence claims against Accountants and will be able to guide you through to a successful conclusion with your case.
-This includes explaining what options are available for funding a claim as well as the legal procedures required to bring a claim through the court.
+Our experts have years of experience bringing Accountant negligence claims and will be able to guide you through to a successful conclusion with your case.
+This includes explaining what options are available for funding a claim as well as the legal procedures required to bring a claim through the Court.

 We are able to offer a no obligation initial telephone assessment to give you an understanding as to the merits of your potential claim, so please feel free to contact us or complete our contact form and we will call you back to discuss your case.

 Both individuals and businesses have a need for an Accountant at some stage.
 They can be instructed for a number of different reasons: to assist in the preparation of annual accounts for a business or individual; to undertake an audit function; to advise on tax; and to advise on other financial implications during the purchase of a business, to name but a few.

 Accountants, like other professionals, owe a duty of care to their clients to perform their work with reasonable care and skill.
 If they fail to do this and you suffer a loss as a result then you may have a valid claim for professional negligence against your Accountant.

 In order to prove that an Accountant has breached their duties, it is usual for a client to obtain a report from another Accountant to comment on whether the work undertaken fell below the standard to be expected.
 This is something we can discuss and provide assistance in obtaining.

 The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your Accountant, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.